guylyons/search-at-point/README.md

 # Search at Point ☝️️

+## Note
+I no longer maintain this plugin, but had a lot of fun making it.
+Feel free to fork and collaborate.
+Planning to port this over to VS Code.

 ## Synopsis

 Search at Point gives you the ability to search at point or at selection in